jbakse/site_builder/content/strategy/index.md

 : Nice, interactive demo of three strategies for placing points on a sphere.

-[Leena's Inception Overworld Overview](http://bytten-studio.com/devlog/2014/09/08/overworld-overview-part-1/)
+[Leena's Inception Overworld Overview](http://bytten-studio.com/devlog/2014/09/08/overworld-overview-part-1/) : A description of the strategy used to create the main map in Lenna's Inception.

 [Game Programming Patterns](http://www.gameprogrammingpatterns.com/)
+: An online book that looks at design patterns commonly found in games.